luckylooke/dragular/readme.markdown

 ## Options

 The options are detailed below.
+All boolean options can be also function returning boolean except lockX and lockY!

 ### `options.containers`